Ruubarb/CS50_Notes/Week 5 - Data Structures/PSet5/speller/spellerNotes.md

 ###### texts

 Speller looks for misspelled words from amongst the files in the **texts** directory.
 This directory, along with the keys and dictionaries directory, are in my gitignore.

+---

+## In Depth Explanation

+### Linked List and Nodes
+It looks like the main data structure in this problem is the linked list.
+Either the linked list will be accessed by a hash table or a trie, it's up to the programmer.
+And each linked list, as with all linked lists, will contain nodes.
+My [previous notes](https://github.com/00SaadChaudhry/CS50_Notes/blob/master/Week%205%20-%20Data%20Structures/inDepthNotes.md#singly-linked-lists) go into detail about linked lists.
+This section will be more general and show syntax.